Podcastindex-org/podcast-namespace/value/value.md

   the `customKey`.
 - `type` (required) A slug that represents the type of receiving address that will receive the payment.
 - `address` (required) This denotes the receiving address of the payee.
-- `split` (required) The number of shares of the payment this recipient will receive.
+- `split` (required) The number of shares or, if `fee` is `true`, the percentage of the payment that this recipient will receive.
-- `fee` (optional) If this attribute is not specified, it is assumed to be false.
+- `fee` (optional) Indicates whether the recipient should instead receive a percentage amount off the top of each payment.
+If this attribute is not specified, it is assumed to be false.

 <br>